Harry Stokes

-Harry Stokes (c1799 – 15 October 1859) was a master bricklayer, beerhouse manager and special constable in Manchester.
-He was assigned a female gender at birth but lived as a man.
-Harry had two long-term relationships with women, both of which lasted over 20 years.
-In 1838 and 1859 his gender variance became the subject of local and national newspaper articles in which he was described as a 'man-woman' and a 'female husband'.
+Harry Stokes (c.
+1799 – 15 October 1859) was a master bricklayer, beerhouse manager and special constable in Manchester.
+Assigned female gender at birth but lived as a man.
+Harry had two long-term relationships with women, each lasting over 20 years.
+In 1838 and 1859, his gender variance became the subject of local and national newspaper articles, in which he was described as a 'man-woman' and a 'female husband'.